amitjoy/Kura-MQTT-Client-Utility/README.md

 ### **What is this repository for?** ###.

-* E4 Application source for Kura MQTT Client Utility
+* E4 Application source for Kura MQTT client utility
 * 1.3.0

 ### **How can I set it up?** ###